We are funded by our readers and may receive a commission when you buy using links on our site.

 • Europe: 9.1 Mbps

 These speeds aren’t very good at all.
 You can easily find a VPN provider that will beat those speeds.
-Even if your ISP connection isn’t blazing fast, I think you would notice a slowdown over Monster VPN’s network – especially when connecting to servers that are further away from your actual physical location.
+Even if your ISP connection isn’t blazing fast, I think you would notice a slowdown over Monster VPN’s network – especially when connecting to servers that are further away from your current physical location.
 Not great.

 I also tested Monster VPN with online gaming by sharing the connection on my computer with my gaming console.
-To get good ping times, I made sure to connect to a server that’s pretty close to where I am and the result was acceptable – though not great.
+To get good ping times, I made sure to connect to a server that’s pretty close to where I am and the result was acceptable – although not great.

 I experienced some disconnects and some “desynchronized sessions,” which causes a disconnect and can be frustrating.
 This can randomly happen even without a VPN.
 But the frequency at which it was happening made me conclude this had something to do with Monster VPN.